National Cryptologic Museum Library

 "None of us will ever forget this day.
 Yet, we go forward to defend freedom and all that is good and just in our world."
 9-11-01

-This museum exhibit displays an example of the cryptologic support provided during the Vietnam War.
-Numerous fixed field sites in Vietnam conducted both strategic and tactical collection missions as well as radio direction finding (DF).
+This Museum exhibit displays an example of the cryptologic support provided during the Vietnam War.
+Numerous fixed field sites in Vietnam conducted both strategic and tactical collection missions and radio direction finding (DF).
 Throughout the war, all military services' cryptologic elements took part in providing tactical and strategic information to military commanders.
 The Army Security Agency used a wide variety of aircraft as well to conduct aerial reconnaissance missions.
-The U.S. Navy also began its surveillance as early as 1962, conducting shore, shipborne and aerial reconnaissance.
+The U.S. Navy also began its surveillance as early as 1962, conducting shore, shipborne, and aerial reconnaissance.
 Information derived from signals and electronic intelligence flowed quickly back to the commanders in the field.
 National Security Agency civilians worked side by side with their military counterparts and the South Vietnamese.
 Those stationed at NSA in the United States worked around-the-clock processing, translating, and forwarding this vital intelligence.

-Women in American Cryptology
+Women in American Cryptology (Creating a Legacy)

-The exhibit highlights the contributions of twenty-four women who have helped create cryptologic history.
+The exhibit highlights the contributions of 24 women who have helped create cryptologic history.
 The display begins with a member of the Culper Spy Ring during the American Revolution who used her laundry as a secret code.
 Women spies from the Civil War also used codes and ciphers to aid those fighting for the causes they believed in.
 But it wasn't until the twentieth century that women began to work full-time in cryptology.
 During WWI, several women considered to cryptologic pioneers began their careers, as did some women few people today would know.
 During WWII, thousands of women joined the military or worked as civilians for the military as cryptanalysts, intercept operators, technicians, machinists and every other position available in cryptology.
 Many of those women chose to stay in the field after the war providing breakthroughs and contributions throughout the Cold War.
 Eventually, women rose to the highest ranks of management and today continue to support, develop, and build the cryptologic legacy of tomorrow.

 World War 1: American Black Chamber

-This museum exhibit details the checkered career of Herbert O. Yardley (1889–1958), who headed the highly secret MI-8, or the "Black Chamber."
+This Museum exhibit details the checkered career of Herbert O. Yardley (1889–1958), who headed the highly secret MI-8, or the "Black Chamber."
 Yardley began his career as a code clerk with the U.S. State Department, and during that service discovered his natural talent as a cryptanalyst.
 During World War I, Yardley served in the cryptologic section of Military Intelligence (MI) with the American Expeditionary Forces.
 After the war, Yardley lead the first peacetime cryptanalytic organization in the United States, MI-8.
 MI-8 had an early success: in 1921–22, Yardley and his staff solved the cipher system used by Japanese negotiators at the Washington Naval Conference.
 In 1929, the State Department closed down MI-8.
 To earn money, Yardley wrote The American Black Chamber, which revealed to the world the work of MI-8.
 It became an international best seller.
-However, it angered the American government and jeopardized cryptologic artivities.
+However, it angered the American government and jeopardized cryptologic activities.

 World War 1: Radio Intercept Site

-This site is a mock-up of the World War I intercept site in Verdun, France.
+This site is a mock-up of the World War I intercept site in Souilly, France.
 The exhibit is based on two pictures of the original shack.
 Intercepting the enemy's radio communication was imperative for success during WWI.
 At the outbreak of war in August 1914, the German Army successfully used vital radio intercepts, enabling them to defeat the Russian 2nd Army in the Battle of Tannenberg.
 Soon all the major participants in World War I would go on to use more encompassing communications intelligence (COMINT) with varying degrees of success.
 Although signals intelligence was in its infancy, and radio was the new communications technology, the U.S. Army's Radio Intelligence Section used their newfound capabilities to "spy" on enemy conversation.
 Signals could be intercepted without being in close proximity to the transmitter or transmission lines and could provide vital information about enemy tactics and strategy.

 World War 1: Zimmermann Telegram

-The museum exhibit highlights how one decoded message changed the course of history during World War I. The Germans planned to cut off supply lines to Britain and France by beginning unrestricted submarine warfare in the Atlantic.
+The Museum exhibit highlights how one decoded message changed the course of history during World War I. The Germans planned to cut off supply lines to Britain and France by beginning unrestricted submarine warfare in the Atlantic.
 Fearing the United States would join the battle if their ships were sunk, Germany asked Mexico to start a war with the United States and promised the return of Texas, Arizona, and New Mexico.
-The request was sent from the foreign minister in Berlin, Arthur Zimmermann, through the German ambassador in Washington DC to the German ambassador in Mexico City, in the form of a coded message.
+The request was sent from the foreign minister in Berlin, Arthur Zimmermann, through the German ambassador in Washington, D.C., to the German ambassador in Mexico City, in the form of a coded message.
 It became known as "The Zimmermann Telegram."
 Britain intercepted the message as it was transmitted overseas.
 Royal Navy cryptanalysts decoded and showed the message to the United States.
 Ultimately, Congress declared war on Germany.
 Thus, a single coded message, and the efforts of cryptanalysts, changed history.

 World War 2: Battle of Midway